open-imx/imxInsights/docs/context/vision.md

 - **Data Visualization and Reporting**: **imxInsights** presents complex IMX data in formats that are easy to understand and act upon, including population overviews, geographical standards, and difference analysis.

     *We use industry standard like pandas for tabluar views and geojson for spatial data, this way we make sure we have interopibility whit other appliactions in the ecosystem.*

-## Future Features

-- **Network Insights**: By introducing these network analytics capabilities, **imxInsights** will empowering our users with analytics of routes.
-Primarly this feature will be used for **Geometric Generation** of objects like train detection sections for a clear visual representation.

-    - The next step we will be building an API to retrieve route information.
-This will support queries to analyze routes and compare them against various "ways" or alternatives. *This feature can be used as a fundation for advanced analitics like Route Optimization or failer impact analyses.*

-- **Validation and Analitics**: Ensuring a safe rail design requires data to be complete and accurate.
-In the near future, the data exchange scope and data fill guidelines will be integrated into the reports.

-    *Additionally, there are plans to develop a validation rule engine to enable automated data checks, ensuring consistency and reliability.*

 ## Target Audience